kelemu-2019/pull-requesting/README.md

       2. Review the answers
       3. Either merge, or ask for better answers
       4. Close each person's issue once you've accepted their answers
+  4. Visualize your forks and merges as a graph like in learngitbranching
+      1. Go to the RO's repository
+      1. Click on "Insights" in the menu below the repository name
+      1. Click on "Network" in the panel on the left
+      1. Voila!
+The forks and merges will be drawn like a graph of bubbles and arrows

 ![](./gh-chat-board.png)